-CreditKarma.com Offers Free Credit Scores and Monitoring
+CreditKarma.com Offers Free Credit Check

 You might see "free credit score offers" around the internet, but most of them require you to enter your credit card number for a trial subscription to a credit monitoring service.
 Forget to cancel your free trial and your credit card will get charged.
+Kenneth Lin, founder, and CEO of Credit Karma, believed you should have access to your credit score absolutely free, without a credit card or tricky subscription cancellations.

 In March 2008, he made it happen.